 Doug Van Nort is an experimental musician and sound artist/researcher whose work is dedicated to the creation of immersive and visceral sonic experiences, and to personal and collective creative expression through composition, free improvisation and generally electro-acoustic means of production.
 His instruments are custom-built systems that explore a sculptural approach to working with sound, and improvisation in partnership with machine processes.
 His source materials include any and all sounds discovered through attentive listening to the world.
 Recordings of Van Nort's music can be found on Deep Listening, Pogus and Zeromoon among other experimental music labels, and his writing has recently appeared in Organised Sound, the Leonardo Music Journal, Kybernetes and the Journal of the Acoustical Society of America.
 He regularly performs and presents his work, and is a member of several ensembles including Triple Point with Pauline Oliveros and Jonas Braasch, and the Composers Inside Electronics.
 Van Nort's background includes studies in mathematics, media arts, electronic music, performance and computer music research.
 He is a Deep Listening Certificate holder, and regularly presents workshops, performances, courses and lectures that are a synthesis of this set of experiences and influences.

-This international conference gives artists, educators, researchers and scholars an opportunity to creatively engage, interact and share ideas that relate to the practice, philosophy and science of Deep Listening.
+The Deep Listening: Art/Science conference organizers welcome applications for the second international conference on Deep Listening.
+This conference provides artists, educators, and researchers an opportunity to creatively share ideas related to the practice, philosophy and science of Deep Listening.
 Developed by composer and educator Pauline Oliveros, Deep Listening is an embodied meditative practice of enhancing one’s attention to listening.
 Deep Listening began over 40 years ago with Oliveros’ Sonic Meditations and organically evolved through performances, workshops and retreats.
 Deep Listening relates to a broad spectrum of other embodied practices across cultures and can be applied to a wide range of academic fields and disciplines.

 Calendar: Call for Conference Presentations Open: January 10, 2014